CaRCC/CaRCC-Handbook/handbook/index.md

-# RCD Professionals Handbook
+# CaRCC Professionals Handbook

-This is the RCD Professionals Handbook
+This is the CaRCC Professionals Handbook

 ## Introduction

-This handbook is a guide to the RCD Profession.
+This handbook is a guide to the CaRCC Profession.

 ## Facings

-The RCD Facings are as follows
+The CaRCC Facings are as follows